Our Favorite NEI Events

 August

-Taste of the Arts is a one-day event held in August that is packed full of local food and entertainment.
+Taste of the Arts is a one-day event held in August that is rich with local food and entertainment.

-The event has grown a ton—the main festivities take place on Arts Campus Fort Wayne and then sprawl to The Landing, Promenade Park and nearby side streets.
+The event has grown over the years, and now spans Arts Campus Fort Wayne, The Landing, Promenade Park and nearby side streets.

-With dozens of food and drink vendors, it’s fun to stay for lunch and dinner and there is plenty to do all day.
-Interactive stations for kids, art vendors, live music, dance performances and beyond.
-I’d consider it a must-do event.
+With dozens of food and drink vendors, it’s fun to stay for lunch and dinner, and there’s plenty to do all day—interactive stations for kids, art vendors, live music, dance performances and much more.
+Also, it (almost) never rains on Taste day.

 Johnny Appleseed Festival